-Examiners are asked to provide their questions in the form of camera-ready completed papers, typed in the appropriate format with title/rubric page, good quality diagrams and a full set of marking criteria.
+Examiners are asked to provide their questions in the form of print-ready PDF completed papers, typeset in the appropriate format with title/rubric page, good quality diagrams and a full set of marking criteria.
 The goal is to carry out minimal revision of these papers after the initial submission, so setters/checkers should be confident that each paper is ready to present to candidates or to an external examiner.
-(To this end, setters and checkers are asked to sign a cover sheet for each paper, confirming its readiness.)
+(To this end, setters and checkers are asked to sign a tracking sheet for each paper, confirming its readiness.)

-One printed copy of each paper should be submitted to the Education Support Office.
-The call for questions includes: the dates, times and membership of the co-ordination meetings; a list of modules; and a list of setters and checkers - questions must be set and checked by the persons indicated, unless the Assessment Officer agrees to a substitute (it is understood that questions will eventually be marked by the setter).
+A PDF file (with correctly embedded fonts) for each paper should be submitted to the Education Support Hub by uploading to the appropriate Hub Sharepoint folder.
+The call for questions includes: the dates, times and membership of the scrutiny meetings; a list of modules; and a list of setters and checkers – questions must be set and checked by the persons indicated, unless the Assessment Officer agrees to a substitute.
+(It is understood that questions will eventually be marked by the setter.)
 A template with preset styles is available (see below).
 Some templates and guidelines for preparation are given below.

-After the corrections required by the co-ordination meeting have been made, the papers are sent to the External Examiners who may require further amendments before granting their approval.
+After the corrections required by the scrutiny meeting have been made, the papers are sent to the external examiners who may require further amendments before granting their approval.

 Deviation from the deadlines in this schedule should only arise as a result of exceptional circumstances and must be approved by the Associate Dean for Education.

 Note that week numbers for the preparation of May exams are currently provisional.

 |Week Numbers||Actions and Notes|

 |T1:02||T2:03||Module leaders submit complete (draft) exam papers and mark schemes, for both the main and referred exams, to internal checkers (by end of this week).|